heliotropium72/lane_detection/README.md

 ### Lane detection pipeline

 The lane detection pipeline applied to a single image is summarized in the following graph.
 In the following the single steps are described in more detail.
+Here is an example image; the pipeline images for all test images can be found in the folder ["Figures/Pipeline"](./Figures/Pipeline/).

 ![alt text][image_pipe]